linuxswords/clubdesk-csv-displayer/Readme.md

 ```

 Now you need the file id of the csv file you want to show on your page.
-The file need to be publicy accessible for a public page.
-Let's assume it is `1000430`
+The file needs to be publicy accessible for a public page.
+Let's assume the file id is `1000430`

-Now add `externer Inhalt` block to your page and add following snippet to it:
+Now add an `externer Inhalt` block to your page and add following snippet to it:

 ```html